george-githinji/bioruby-cd-hit-report/README.md

         puts "#{c.name} - #{c.members}" #print cluster name/id with respective sequences in the cluster
         puts c.size #print the total number of entries in the cluster end

+      #print the representative sequence for each cluster
+      report.each_cluster do |c|
+         puts c.rep_seq
+      end

 ```

 ## Project home page